Probing the strange Higgs coupling at lepton colliders using light-jet flavor tagging

-\emph{Charged kaons.} We assume that a charged pion or kaon is reconstructed with an average efficiency of 95\%.
-We further take into account the possibility that the detector has a particle identification (PID) system, to discriminate pions from kaons.
-For simplicity, we suppose that the PID observable is normally distributed with unit width, and that the two distributions are separated by $2\sqrt{2}$.
-In order to achieve this separation in the relevant momentum range, the energy deposited by a particle per unit length, $\textrm{d}E/\textrm{d}x$, needs to be measured with a resolution of $5\textnormal{-}6\%$.
-This is consistent with the anticipated $\tn{d}E/\tn{d}x$ resolution of the (ILD)~\cite{Abe:2010aa}, one of the proposed designs for a detector at the ILC.
-Within this simplified approach, choosing a PID efficiency for kaons automatically determines the mis-ID rate for pions. \Eg,~for a high PID efficiency for kaons, $\epsilon_\Kpm=95\%$, the mis-ID rate for pions is $\epsilon_\Ppm\approx 12\%$.
-In the following we use ``kaon'' to refer both to actual kaons and to pions that are misidentified as kaons.
+\emph{Charged kaons:} We assume that a charged pion or kaon is reconstructed with an average efficiency of 95\%.
+In reality, an even better reconstruction efficiency is expected \cite{Abada:2019zxq}.
+We further take into account the possibility that the detector has a particle identification (PID) capability, to discriminate pions from kaons.
+For concreteness we adopt the PID capability of the IDEA drift chamber with cluster counting, which can separate pion from kaon tracks by more than 5 standard deviations in the relevant momentum range \cite{Abada:2019zxq}.
+As a parameter describing the identification of kaons candidates, we take the selection efficiency, $\epsilon_{K^\pm}$, of the PID cut from which we obtain the misidentification probability for pions given a pion-kaon separation.